amhughes/amhughes.github.io/about/index.md

   creditlink: http://wegraphics.net/downloads/free-ultimate-blurred-background-pack/
 ---

 I am a student at Iowa State University studying chemical engineering.

-Statistically Unsound is my way of documenting the (sometimes ill advised) things that I make.
+Statistically Unsound is my way of documenting the (sometimes ill advised) projects that I make and things that I do.

 ## Statistically Unsound features things such as: